Professor Janine Cossy

 Professor Elisa S. Orth

-Abstract: Is the broad mechanistic versatility of Imidazoles towards organophosphates, that has inspired many catalysts, beneficial or a threateningly promiscuity?
+Abstract: Is the broad mechanistic versatility of nucleophiles towards organophosphate neutralization, that has inspired many catalysts, beneficial or a threateningly promiscuity?
 We have been working on unravelling this puzzle and show how varying the nature of the organophosphate can lead to N-phosphorylation or unusual N-alkylation.
-Also, the structure of imidazole derivatives are evaluated, which also show an interesting trend.
-Should this add to the known versatility of Imidazole or can it be considered an unsought promiscuity?
-A concise understanding of the mechanism underlying organophosphates is imperative for effectively applying in real destruction or monitoring systems of agrochemicals.
+Also, the structure of the neutralizing nucleophile also shows an interesting trend.
+Should this add to their known versatility or can it be considered an unsought promiscuity?
+A concise understanding of the mechanism underlying organophosphates will be presented with agrochemicals and chemical warfare simulants, which isimperative for effectively applying in real destruction or monitoring systems.
+Several pesticides and a Tabun simulant have been efficiently neutralized with a myriad of nucleophilic neutralizing agents.
 Preferably, one seeks less toxic products and no side reactions.
+In that sense, we evidence how mechanistic studies and structure-reactivity relationships are valuable tools for modulating towards less toxic products.
 Moreover, we show that one monitoring system may not apply to various toxic agrochemicals, since their structure can shift the mechanism, hence lead to different products and suppress important signals or give false positives.

 Professor Daniel Werz